Development Setup

 Developing WebXR experiences often requires testing WebXR-specific features, which either require an actual device or an emulator.
 An emulator allows testing without a specific device and without continuously switching a headset on and off.

-react-three/xr includes the iwer/devui emulator out of the box, which is in its 0.x status and very much experimental in its current stage.
+includes the iwer/devui emulator out of the box, which is in its 0.x status and very much experimental in its current stage.
 The emulator builds on IWER by Meta Quest and adds a easy to use overlay on top of your application.
-The emulator is activated if no WebXR support is detected on localhost or by pressing Window/Command + Alt/Option + E.
+The emulator is automatically injected if the emulate

 The existing Immersive Web Emulator is a extension that provides similar emulation but its current version (1.x) is not supported because it does not comply to the WebXR spec.
 Starting with IWE 2.0, iwer/devui will be integrated into IWE, making it compatible with react-three/xr.
 If you have IWE 1.x installed and active, please turn them off, as it will prevent activiting the integrated iwer/devui.